 Piano Lab I is open to any student, with or without previous piano experience, who wishes to learn basic piano skills.
 Students taking this course are offered keyboard classes in order to develop music proficiency and musicianship.
 Students: (1) perform with proper posture, hand position, fingering, rhythm, and articulation; (2) learn basic music theory and analysis; (3) basic history of music and composers; (4) make interpretive decisions and perform with musicianship.
-By the completion of semester course students would have been assessed at 10 times at different stages of piano technique, 2 class projects to enhance music knowledge, 2 written tests with a term ending class recital and music literacy sufficient that of Level 2.
-Attendance of live performances will be a part of the class.
-Local or visiting pianist will be invited to class for hands-on musical discovery and insight.
+By the completion of semester course students would have been assessed a minimum of 10 times at various stages of piano technique.
+Students work at their own pace and may take the course multiple semesters to complete level I & II.
+A professional pianist will be invited to present to the class for hands-on musical discovery and insight once during the semester.
+The semester will culminate with a peer perfomance recital experience.